Complexity and numerical experiments of a new adaptive generic proximal bundle method: Numerical experiments

-We present several academic problems frequently used in the literature of Bundle Methods and present in \cite{skajaaLimitedMemoryBFGS, SagastizabalCompositeProximalBundle2013, deoliveiraDoublyStabilizedBundle2016}.
+We present several academic problems frequently used in the literature of Bundle Methods and present in \cite{ skajaaLimitedMemoryBFGS, SagastizabalCompositeProximalBundle2013, deoliveiraDoublyStabilizedBundle2016}.
 The problems are solved until an approximate solution gives a value which is $\varepsilon > 0$ close to the known optimal value.
 We report both the CPU time and the number of oracle calls.
-The implementation was in Julia.
+The experiments compare the following methods: LVL \cite{LemarechalNewVariantsBundle1995}, PBM-1 \cite{kiwielProximityControlBundle1990, deoliveiraDoublyStabilizedBundle2016}, U-PB \cite{guigues2024universal}, Adaptive GPB OneCut and Adaptive GPB TwoCuts, and GPB variants (GPB 1C, GPB 2C, and GPB MC) from \cite{liang2023unified}.